Pramsh/cryptedJPG/README.md

 I left an image with written something in it, are u able to find out what?

 #### Notes
-* Only works with JPG images.
+* Only works with JPG adn PNG images.

 Enjoy hiding and retrieving secret messages!